datafold/dagster-data-diff-demo/README.md

 [`healing_diff_demo.py`](data-diff-demo/data_diff_demo/assets/healing_diff_demo.py): Generates data in a duckdb source table, exports it to parquet, and creates a separate duckdb target table with intentional differences based on the parquet file.
 It runs a data diff between the source and target tables located in separate duckdb databases, overwrites the target table diffs with the original source rows, and outputs the data diff as [asset observation](https://docs.dagster.io/concepts/assets/asset-observations) metadata for easy review.

 [`postgres_to_snowflake_demo.py`](data-diff-demo/data_diff_demo/assets/postgres_to_snowflake_demo.py): Generates data in a Postgres source table, exports it to a pandas dataframe, and creates a Snowflake target table with intentional differences based on the dataframe.
 It runs a data diff between the source and target tables located in separate databases, and outputs the data diff as asset check metadata for easy review.
+Note: this will only work if you configure the Postgres and Snowflake environment variables below.
+If you don't run this example, you can still see the functioning examples above.

 ## Setup